Google launches Android Q Beta 3

 Oh, and the company mentioned that Android Q is “the first operating system to support 5G.”
 Qualcomm and Google worked on 5G support together for Android Q. Speaking of future technologies, Android Q Beta 3 continues to improve support for foldables:

-Beta 3 also introduces Live Caption, which automatically captions media that’s playing audio on your phone.
+Beta 3 introduces Live Caption, which automatically captions media that’s playing audio on your phone.
 And Smart Reply is now built into Android Q’s notification system, and predicts your next action (such as when someone sends you an address, you can open it in Google Maps).

 Most importantly, Google is promising that Android Q will receive important OS components in the background, similar to how Android today updates apps.
 That means “the latest security fixes, privacy enhancements, and consistency improvements” will not require you to reboot your phone.